WuPedin/Neural_Artist/README.md

   ![image](https://github.com/WuPedin/Neural_Artist/blob/master/Loss.PNG)

-  \alpha\ and beta$ are used to adjust the output image.
+  \alpha and \beta are used to adjust the output image.

 Result